-External forces, such as process forces, can be applied as function of time or as function of any motion results that is calculated by SAM.
-The same holds for external torques.
+External forces or torques can be applied as function of time or as function of any motion results that is calculated by SAM.
 To illustrate this feature the following example mechanism is used.

-Example mechanism to illustrate the external force/torque definition capabilities (currently a force at a -90 degrees angle relative to the angle of element 5 (node 4 to node 5) is shown).
+Example mechanism showing the external force/torque definition capabilities (currently a force at a -90 degrees angle relative to the angle of element 5 (node 4 to node 5) is shown).